 Don’t worry.
 You can put your homemade fudge in the fridge.

-When storing fudge in the refrigerator, make sure you store it in an airtight container to prevent the fudge from drying out and absorbing unpleasant odors.
+When storing fudge in the refrigerator, make sure it is in an airtight container to prevent it from drying out and absorbing unpleasant odors.
 If properly stored, most fudge will last 3-4 weeks in the refrigerator.

 If you have store-bought fudge, you can most probably store it in the fridge, but again, always read the storage suggestions on the manufacturer’s product first.